frostie/Stone-Smasher/README.md

 - Write game synopsis
 - Create online database for high scores
     - Write code to track user high scores in online database
-- Deploy game on web browser!
+- Deploy game on web browser for open beta testing!

 ## Bugs
 - The following error message appears when a stone is destroyed: